asztal/eos/README.md

        'SQLLevel=1' ] } ]
 ```

-The following information about data source names can be found in _(Access Database Design & Programming, Steven Roman, O'Reilly Media, Inc., 7 Jan 2002, p.398)_.
+The following information about data source names can be found on the MSDN page about [Driver Specification Subkeys](http://msdn.microsoft.com/en-us/library/ms714538%28v=vs.85%29.aspx).

 #### DriverODBCVer